-Multi-tabling is an area of the game that is only applicable to online poker players.
+Multi-tabling is an area of the game that's only applicable to online poker players.
 While some tournament series will allow for players to be sitting at multiple tables at once, there are hardly a lot of situations in live poker where multi-tabling would either make sense or even be allowed.

 In online poker, multi-tabling is one of the most effective ways to boost your overall win rate.
-While your earnings are not going to multiply in direct correlation with how many tables you are playing, you should be able to notice a marked improvement.
+While your earnings aren't going to multiply in direct correlation with how many tables you are playing, you should be able to notice a marked improvement.
 As is the case with just about anything else, however, too many tables can ultimately lead to your downfall.

 Reasons for Multi-Tabling

 There are a handful of different reasons why players opt to multi-table or mass multi-table, with the most obvious one being the increase in their hourly win rate.
 One of the other primary reasons for multi-tabling is the ability to earn significantly more in player points and other similar rewards.
 Believe it or not, some high volume players are able to pocket $5-$20 per hour in player rewards and points alone.
 This will be entirely dependent on the site that you are playing on, but more volume should always mean that you are getting more kickbacks, whether they come in the form of cash or other prizes.

 Multi-Tabling Cash Games

 Cash games are the most common type of game in which online poker players multi-table.
 Because the blinds don't go up, you can play many of the same games at once.
 The general availability of cash games that you'll find, is the prevalent foundation for multi-tabling on all poker websites.

 When multi-tabling cash games, you'll need to develop a somewhat automated style of play.
 As you might imagine, this isn't going to be the most optimal route to take when it comes to improving your overall skills in poker.
 This is where the tradeoff is going to come in.
 For every table that you add to your monitor, there is one less bit of concentration that you'll be able to focus on making creative and winning plays.